XBR-X900C 120Hz 3D Smart LED TV

 The XBR65X900C did have some flaws in its performance that concerned me:

 Its contrast and black levels were not what I’ve come to expect from one of Sony’s premium XBR models.
 When viewing dark scenes on this set, black levels appeared somewhat grey and a bit washed out.
-This became even more apparent while viewing white text overlaid a completely black background.
+This became even more apparent while viewing white text overlaid on a completely black background.
 This image also accentuated the limited contrast range this set was producing.

 I must say I was very disappointed with the lack of performance in these crucial areas.
-One possible reason for this outcome may be due to the type of the panel used for this TV, which is said to be an IPS design.
+One possible reason for this outcome may be due to the type of panel used for this TV, which is said to be an IPS design.
 I came across this info in a popular forum; however, I wasn’t able to confirm this info at the time of writing this review.
 Once I’m able to confirm this, I will update this review.

 If this set does use an IPS panel, that could explain its less than stellar contrast and black level capabilities, since IPS panels are known for their inability to produce deep black levels.